USDA-FSA/fsa-design-system/CONTRIBUTING.md

 ### Building fsa-style locally with Grunt

-The FSA Design System's [fsa-style](https://github.com/USDA-FSA/fsa-style) package (the ZIP download or contents of published NPM module) and Design System website (our public site that displays examples of each component and the HTML code) are built using Grunt automation.
+The Design System's [fsa-style](https://github.com/USDA-FSA/fsa-style) package (the ZIP download or contents of published NPM module) and Design System website (our public site that displays examples of each component and the HTML code) are built using Grunt automation.
 To use Grunt, first make sure you've installed it on your machine globally.

 ```sh
 npm install --global grunt-cli